×

 Hiland Road Bike

-Built around a durable and compliant aluminum frame and fork, Hiland will provide you with a comfortable experience when riding Gran Fondos or attempting centuries.
+Built around a durable and compliant aluminum frame and fork, the Hiland will provide you with a comfortable experience when riding gran fondos or attempting centuries.

-The bike comes equipped with drop-bars and 25mm tires, and the frame has eyelets for two water bottles and fenders.
-Therefore, you can use Hiland for commuting as well.
+The Hiland road bike comes equipped with drop-bars and 25mm tires, and the frame has eyelets for two water bottles and fenders, so you can use it for commuting as well.

 When it comes to the components, the groupset of choice is entry-level Shimano.
 In total, you get 21 gears, which is more than enough for beginners, but less than ideal for experienced riders.